 Which clearly happens often.

-I started off the fall show watching with the best show of all time, Gilmore Girls.
-And it’s doubly great because not only is the show hilarious, everytime Sookie’s in the kitchen, she fuels my baking needs.
+I kicked off the fall-show-binge with the best show of all time, Gilmore Girls (obviously).
+And it’s doubly great because not only is the show hilarious, every time Sookie is in the kitchen, she fuels my baking needs.

 So, how in the world does this apply to cinnamon roll blondies?